beginning of content

 Your state or territory fire service will keep you informed about local fire conditions, danger ratings and warnings:

-You should also check your council's website or social media pages.
+You can also check your council's website or social media pages.

 What health conditions or situations put me more at risk during a bushfire?

-If you or people in your care have limited mobility, a disability or medical conditions, take these into account when preparing for a bushfire.
-Make sure you leave early if there is a high fire danger, so you have plenty of time to get out safely.
+If you or someone in your care has limited mobility, a disability or a medical condition, include these needs when preparing for a bushfire.
+Make sure to leave early if there is a high fire danger, so you have plenty of time to get out safely.
+Use the Bushfires: Preparing to leave early plan.

 How do I get a prescription or medicines in an emergency?

-If you need to leave without your prescriptions or medicines, or they are lost try one of these options:
+If you leave without your prescriptions or medicines, or if they are lost, try one of these options:

 Keep your doctor's information handy for these situations.
-If your doctor or medical centre doesn't offer telehealth consultations, you can use the healthdirect service finder to find a provider.
+If your doctor or medical centre doesn't offer telehealth consultations, use the healthdirect Service Finder to find a provider.
+You can also visit a virtual care clinic for illnesses or injuries that are urgent but not life-threatening.

 How can bushfire smoke affect your health?

-Many of these problems are serious.
-If you have any of them speak to your doctor and if your symptoms are bad, call triple zero (000) and ask for an ambulance.
+Many of these problems can be serious.
+If you have any symptoms, speak to your doctor.
+If your symptoms are severe or getting worse, call triple zero (000) and ask for an ambulance.

 How can I manage my health during a heatwave?

 Heat-related illnesses such as heatstroke can quickly become life-threatening.
-If you or someone near you is very unwell and does not respond to cooling and rehydration quickly (within 10 minutes), call triple zero (000) and ask for an ambulance.
+If you or someone near you is very unwell and does not improve with cooling and rehydration quickly (within 10 minutes), call triple zero (000) and ask for an ambulance.

 Read more on hot weather risks and staying cool and how to handle a heatwave.